 And so I started finding a more advanced web hosting provider and somehow landed on the pages of InMotion Hosting.

 Excuse me but this story has to be told.

 When you try to google the best web hosting service providers out there, well, you’ll drown in hundreds of thousands of results.
 It’s insane to dig into each website, each review, each good and bad comment, and come up with a shortlist of good web hosting providers.

 For some reason, I turned a blind eye to the bad reviews about InMotion Hosting and found myself deceived by its marketing copy.
 The short story is, the moment I swiped my credit card and paid for a bunch of things they made me pay for, their customer support agents—who were all kind and friendly, pre-sale—suddenly started acting unfriendly and distant, even unapologetic.
 Everything was downhill from there.

-They made tweaks that broke this website, they didn’t complete my website transfers, they auto-debit my credit card for extra service fees that weren’t explained to me properly, and let’s just say it wasn’t a pleasant experience dealing with some of their customer support agents too.
+They made tweaks that broke my website, they didn’t complete my website transfers, they auto-debited my credit card for extra service fees that weren’t explained to me properly, and let’s just say it wasn’t a pleasant experience dealing with some of their customer support agents too.
 They’re rude and arrogant, which gave me the impression that they only cared about getting people to sign up.
 It was a nightmare.

 The experience and the unnecessary price tag took away my momentum and excitement.